 The training of the first specialists in prosthetics and orthotics was started in 1993-1994 by the International Committee of the Red Cross (ICRC) according to the standard of the International Society for Prosthetics and Orthotics (ISPO).
 7-8 persons with higher technical education passed the 3-year training program and received the corresponding certificate of the second degree of ISPO, which gives the right to work independently with the patient.
 However, there was an outflow of personnel and 1 person from the retrained contingent is employed in the country.
 Training with a long-term program was not resumed, until 2003-2004 the ICRC conducted only short-term training and continuing education programs.
-Another 3 employed specialists have completed a 3-year program abroad and hold the certificate of the leading German orthotic-prosthetic center "Ottobock" along with the certificate of specialists work in myoelectric prosthetics.
+Another 3 employed specialists have completed a 3-year program abroad and hold the certificate of the leading German orthotic-prosthetic center "Ottobock" along with the certificate of specialization in electronic lower limb prosthetics (Cleg Genium-X3).
+In addition, 2 certified specialists work in myoelectric prosthetics.
 According to the representatives of the field, only 4 (1+3) of the resources employed in the country have an international or equivalent bachelor's level certificate, and 3 people have a vocational education diploma (Table 7).